mtwharmby/starting-micropython/README.md

-# MicroPython on an ESP32 Microcontroller
+# Micropython on an ESP32 Microcontroller

 Hopefully what you have in front of you are the following parts:
 1. An Espressif ESP32, with [MicroPython](https://micropython.org/) v1.13 installed:

     ![ESP32 Microcontroller](./pages/resources/getting_started/esp32.jpg)

-2. Electronics kit (from ELEGOO - full details on their [website](https://www.elegoo.com/products/elegoo-electronics-fun-kits-4-versions))
+2. Electronics kit (from ELEGOO - full details on their [website](https://www.elegoo.com/products/elegoo-electronics-fun-kits-4-versions)):

     ![Überarbeitetes Elektronik Lernset Spaßset](./pages/resources/getting_started/elegoo_electronics_kit.jpg)

 3. A Bosch BME280 temperature, humidity and pressure sensor:

     ![BME280 sensor](./pages/resources/getting_started/bme280.jpg)

 4. An Avago Technologies APDS-9960 gesture sensor - can sense proximity, light, colour (RGB) and gestures:

     ![APDS-9960 sensor](./pages/resources/getting_started/apds9960.jpg)

 5. A USB cable (with micro plug on one end).